chengzeyi/stable-fast/README.md

 config = CompilationConfig.Default()

-# xformers and triton are suggested for achieving best performance.
+# xformers and Triton are suggested for achieving best performance.
-# It might be slow for triton to generate, compile and fine-tune kernels.
+# It might be slow for Triton to generate, compile and fine-tune kernels.
 try:
     import xformers
     config.enable_xformers = True
 except ImportError:
     print('xformers not installed, skip')
+# NOTE: On some recent GPUs (for example, RTX 4080), Triton might generate slow kernels.
+# Disable Triton if you encounter this problem.
 try:
     import triton
     config.enable_triton = True
 except ImportError:
-    print('triton not installed, skip')
+    print('Triton not installed, skip')
 # CUDA Graph is suggested for small batch sizes.
 # After capturing, the model only accepts one fixed image size.
 # If you want the model to be dynamic, don't enable it.